-This option, or Startup Key-only, both require users to carry a USB device containing the same encryption key – creating potential security and usability concerns.
+This option requires users to carry a USB device containing the same encryption key – creating potential security and usability concerns.

 So how can IT administrators ensure high-grade security with flexible, agile use?
 The answer is WinMagic’s SecureDoc On Top (SDOT) for BitLocker, combining productivity and security for the ultimate enterprise solution.

 To find out how it could benefit your enterprise, just read on...